LayanKaushik/TikTokvideo-Checker-Downloader/README.md

 ## Disclaimer

 This tool is intended for educational and research purposes only and is not an official TikTok downloader.
 It uses third-party websites to check and download TikTok videos.
-Ensure you are compliant with TikTok's terms of service and copyright laws in your jurisdiction.
+Ensure you are compliant with TikTok's terms of service and copyright laws in your jurisdiction and ensure you have the right to download content from TikTok and use this tool responsibly and ethically.
 The developer is not responsible for any misuse of this tool or legal repercussions that come from downloading copyrighted content without permission.